 - Attend the monthly translational medicine lunch and learn seminar series.

 - Attend the monthly closed door translational medicine seminar series and periodically present your research therein.

-- Attend and participate in periodic translational medicine symposia.
+- Attend and participate in periodic translational medicine symposium.

 Is there money allotted for travel to scientific meetings?

 Unfortunately, there is not funding to cover stipends or travel awards.

 I am doing a fourth rotation during the summer of my first year.
 Can I still apply?

 If you are doing a fourth rotation and wish to apply to the program please contact Patrick Brandt (firstname.lastname@example.org) to discuss your options.